-The composition signed by Bruno Jovanovic of IFF offers a definite sense of the straight and narrow, the line, the structure, but with fleshier parts escaping the diktats of the narrow line.
+The composition signed by Bruno Jovanovic of IFF offers a definite sense of the straight and narrow, the line, the structure - but with fleshier parts escaping the diktats of the narrow line.
 You might think it has something to do with the way fragrances are composed which are often made of a bone-like structure plus fleshier accents (but not always, especially today when perfume structures are more and more varied and complex, even dynamic).
 But here, it feels very deliberate and economical.
-I could not recognize this style as clearly in his fashion, except for a few pieces that more clearly illustrate this style.
+I could not recognize this style as clearly in his fashion, except for a few pieces that more clearly illustrate it.
 But people allude to his sense of balancing the feminine and the masculine, so that might be part of the explanation.
-I am struck by how lines in his clothes that are more classically offered as structured are turned into their fluid equivalents as if seeking more freedom.
+I am struck by how lines in his clothes that are more classically offered as structured, are turned into their fluid equivalents as if seeking more freedom.
 And then reading about Dries Van Noten's lifestyle choices shed further light on some aspects and nuances of the perfume.
 For instance, his love of gardens.

-The Antwerp-based fashion designer noted last year in a blog interview that his catwalk shows tell all the story he wants to tell about himself and his work, it ends there in principle for him, yet this new perfume continues to tell that story in its own way too now in the unfolding of its development,
+The Antwerp-based fashion designer noted last year in a blog interview that his catwalk shows tell all the story he wants to tell about himself and his work, it ends there in principle for him; yet this new perfume continues to tell that story in its own way too now in the unfolding of its development,

-Another quote of his that eloquently gets illustrated in the henceforth named DVN edp is the following culled out from the same interview, a statement about Dries Van Noten's paradoxical sense of personal inspiration,
+Another quote of his, that eloquently gets illustrated in the henceforth named DVN edp, is the following culled out from the same interview, a statement about Dries Van Noten's paradoxical sense of personal inspiration,

 "I'm more inspired by things which I don't like....
 Nothing is so boring as something beautiful.
 I prefer ugly things, which are surprising...
 You force yourself to ask yourself questions. "